uber-research/parallax/README.md

 ![parallax ui polar](https://raw.githubusercontent.com/uber-research/parallax/master/img/parallax_ui_polar.png)

 As you can specify as many axes as you want and as many items as you want, the two __Axes__ and __Items__ fields both accept a variable number of formulae divided by semicolon.
-Note that this visualization may became hard to interpret if too many tiems are visualized at the same time on too many axes, so choose them wisely.
+Note that this visualization may became hard to interpret if too many items are visualized at the same time on too many axes, so choose them wisely.

-The only visualization parameter to modify in this case is the opacity of the poligons that describe each item.
+The only visualization parameter to modify in this case is the opacity of the polygons that describe each item.

 #### Caveats
 This code is supposed to be a prototype, we do not suggest deploying this code directly in the wild, but we suggest to use it on a personal machine as a tool.